 If set, use the specified public key file when bundling live update content.
 If no key file is set, a key is generated.

 If set, use the app manifest to customize the engine build.
-This allows you to remove unneeded parts from the engine making it possible to decrease the final binary size.
-Note that this feature is in alpha state.
-Please visit the forum for information on how to proceed.
+This allows you to remove unused parts from the engine to decrease the final binary size.
+Learn how to exclude unused feature in the application manifest manual.

 If checked, enable CPU profiling in release versions of the builds.
 Normally, you can only access profiling information in debug builds.